The role of the Board

 The Non-Executive Directors, led by the Senior Independent Director, meet without the Executive Directors present at least annually and on such other occasions as they require.

-The roles and primary responsibilities of the Chairman, Chief Executive, Senior Independent Director, and Finance and Transformation Director are as follows:
+The roles and primary responsibilities of the Chair, Chief Executive, Senior Independent Director, and Finance Director are as follows:

-The Financial and Transformation Director is primarily responsible for the financial and risk matters of the company and is an executive director role.
-The Finance and Transformation Director’s specific duties and responsibilities are to:
+The Financial Director is primarily responsible for the financial and risk matters of the company and is an executive director role.
+The Finance Director’s specific duties and responsibilities are to:

 The Main Board conducts an annual evaluation of its activities.
 This is facilitated either by the Company Secretary or, at least every three years, by an external facilitator.
-The process includes a peer review of the performance of the Chairman, the Executive Directors, the Non-Executive Directors, the Main Board and its Committees.
-The Chairman also discusses the effectiveness and performance of the Non-Executive Directors annually.
+The process includes a peer review of the performance of the Chair, the Executive Directors, the Non-Executive Directors, the Main Board and its Committees.
+The Chair also discusses the effectiveness and performance of the Non-Executive Directors annually.